PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 In the menu there are 3 tabs:

-- Theme and logo (current page)
+- "Theme and logo" (current page)
+- "Pages configuration" (comes from the Theme Customization module)
-- "Pages configuration" and "advanced customization" who come from the module Theme customization.
-IMPROVEMENT to do : If the module is disabled, hide those 2 pages from the menu \(on 1.7.5 it’s hidden\) Configuration of home page Advanced Personnalisation
+- "Advanced customization" (comes from the Theme Customization module)

+IMPROVEMENT to do: if the module is disabled, hide those 2 pages from the menu like in PrestaShop 1.7.5.x

 ## Adaptation to Right-to-Left languages